top of page

 • Improved forecast interpretation and application skills

-• Improved confidence traveling in advanced and complex terrain
+• Improved confidence traveling in ATES advanced and complex terrain

-• Improved confidence traveling to & leading groups in new snowpacks
+• Improved confidence traveling in, leading/ participating in groups in new snowpacks

 • Introduction to technical skills for ski-mountaineering/ split-mountaineering